- What is the cost to delegates?

 - How do I know if my participation is permissible under applicable laws?

-Delegates are provided with, and do not need to pay for, international round-trip airfare, accommodations, food, and travel expenses in China.
+Delegates are provided with, and do not need to pay for, accommodations, food, and travel expenses in China.

 The delegation spends a few days in Beijing, and then divides into groups to visit one or two regional cities.
 Final program itineraries are sent to delegates prior to departure.
 Each day, the schedule begins in the early morning and continues through the evening.
 The schedule is very demanding and all delegates are expected to attend all activities and events.
 Therefore, delegates should verify that they are in good general health.